exratione/thywill/doc/serverSetup.md

 Depending on what you want to do with Node.js (e.g. bind to privileged ports < 1024), you may want to allow the node user to be able to use sudo.
-In Ubuntu, add a file "node" into /etc/sudoers.d which should contain the following line:
+In Ubuntu, add a file 'node' into /etc/sudoers.d which should contain the following line:

     node        ALL=(ALL)       NOPASSWD: ALL